 SQLite databases can be created by using the sqlite3 program in /usr/bin.
 To get to this program,

-you can open up a terminal windows (Applications -> Utilities -> Terminal) and then typing the following:
+you can open up a terminal window (Applications -> Utilities -> Terminal) and then type the following:

-You can exit the command line program by holding the control button and type z.
+You can exit the command line program by holding the control button and typing z.